pshephardiii/playlist-api/README.md

 ##### /playlists

-Returns a new playlist (required title in req.body):
+Returns a new playlist (requires title in req.body):

 ```
 {